 A drive can be used on any type of computer - PC or Mac.
-But in order for the computer and drive to talk to one another, the drive has to be formatted.
+But in order for the computer and drive to communicate with one another, the drive has to be formatted with the correct file system.
 This article explains about file systems and provides instruction to format a drive on Windows and Mac.

-Newer Seagate and LaCie branded external drives come preformatted exFAT, some older drives are formatted for PCs, some for Macs, and some of them have special utilities allowing them to work between both without formatting.
+Newer Seagate and LaCie branded external drives come preformatted with the exFAT file system, which allows it to be used on both Mac and Windows without reformatting the drive.
+Some older drives are formatted specifically for PCs, some specifically for Macs, and some of them have special utilities allowing them to work between both without having to reformat the drive.

 It’s important to choose the file system that suits your need.
 If you want to optimize performance, it’s best to format the drive using the computer’s native file system.
 If you need to use your drive on both Mac and PC then it’s best to format exFAT.
 If you are not sure which one is best for you the File System Format Comparisions highlights the main difference between file systems.

-Seagate internal drives must be formatted before use.
+Seagate internal drives are not preformatted and must be formatted before use.
 Drives that will be bootable are formatted during the process of installing the operating system (ie, Windows or macOS).